Love God, Love your Neighbor, Care for Creation

 7. We see the same responsibility for creation in the Noah story, when Noah was commanded to rescue all the creatures from extinction by flood.

 “As for me I am establishing my covenant with you and your descendents after you, and with every living creature that is with you, the birds, the domestic animals, and every animal of the earth with you . . .
-“This is the sign of the covenant that I make between me and you and every living creatures.”
+“This is the sign of the covenant that I make between me and you and every living creature.”
 (Genesis 9:12; see also Hosea 2:18).

 8. We also see the human responsibility to care for creation in the Sabbath laws of the land of Israel